Benrobo/Snache-js/readme.md

 </script>
 ```

-### 👌 Configuring snackbarr
+### 👌 Configuring Snache-js

-Snackbarr requires a config parameter. the below code shows you how to configure snackbarr..
+Snache-js requires a config parameter. the below code shows you how to configure Snache-js..

 ```javascript